wakidurrahman/advanced-node-js/docs/books/mixus-node-book/ch1.md

 # Mixu's Node book

-A book about using Node.js
+> A book about using Node.js

 ## 1. Introduction

 My ideal book is short, comprehensive and interesting.

-In order to learn Node, you need to learn how to write code - not how to use a 3rd party library or a set of spells.
+In order to learn `Node`, you need to learn **_how to write code_** - not how to **_use a 3rd party library_** or a set of spells.
 I will recommend a few libraries, but the focus is on writing code yourself.

-## 2. What is Node.js?
+This book will cover more advanced topics - such as

+- testing
+- ES6
+- single page applications